Summary of Financial Statement Analysis

 - May be misleading without knowledge of accounting procedure changes.

-- Focuses solely on monetary information, ignoring non-monetary aspects.
+- Based solely on monetary information, ignoring non-monetary aspects.

 - Financial statements may not reflect the current position due to accounting concepts.